A visit to Clunes is always interesting and enjoyable

 You may wish to time your visit to the Clunes Museum to coincide with another Clunes event such as:

 - The Clunes Farmers’ Market and Clunes Makers’ Market are held on the second Sunday of every month

-- Clunes Booktown Festival on the first weekend in May
+- Clunes Booktown Festival on the third weekend in March

 - The Clunes Agricultural Show is one of the best and worth a visit with the family.
 Held on the third Saturday in November